jpgacrama/JIRAMetricsGenerator/README.md

 # JIRAMetricsGenerator

 Pre-requisites:
-- Install matplotlib: pip3 install matplotlib
+- Install matplotlib: python3 -m pip install matplotlib

 Some items you may be interested in the future:
 - value.fields.issuetype.description